pqabelian/abelian-community-website/docs/downloads/latest.md

 - You need to install the Desktop Wallet Pro v1.0.0 and create a new wallet (fully-private or pseudo-private type).
 Then, use the Abelian Desktop Wallet Legacy v4.2.0 and use the Migration function to transfer all the ABEL coins from each legacy wallet to the new MLP wallet.

 **Why Should You Upgrade?**
-The MLP wallet address is significantly easier to use without remembering any sequence number (aka maximum recoverable number of wallets).
+- The MLP wallet address is significantly easier to use without remembering any sequence number (aka maximum recoverable number of wallets).
 Furthermore, for the first time, you can choose to create multiple MLP addresses, each with different privacy level, fully-private or pseudo-private.

+**Note:** Version 4.2.1 only updates the latest Abelian logo compared to version 4.2.0, with no functional changes.
 :::

 ---

 ### Abelian Full Node
-- **Release Date**: `2024-07-14`
+- **Release Date**: `2025-01-04`
 - **Package**: `abec-v1.0.0`
 - **Download Links**:
 <div class="button-container">